 Building a Satellite-Enabled Drought Resilience Network in the Western US

-Inhabitants of the western U.S. are no stranger to chronic water shortages.
+Inhabitants of the western U.S. are no strangers to chronic water shortages.
 From 1980-2000, major droughts and heat waves resulted in costs exceeding $100 billion.
 As climate change pushes average temperatures higher, soils already starved of precipitation are drying out faster than ever.
 Some have come to call this the era of the megadrought in the western US.

 As anyone who has seen the signs peppered throughout the California Central Valley will know, groundwater is an acute concern for those who use it to feed the country.
 Farmers in California have to balance their water needs with adherence to the state’s Sustainable Groundwater Management Act (SGMA), which requires farmers to stick to a water budget.
 The trouble is that groundwater pumping in California is rarely measured, making it difficult to ensure compliance or improve sustainability.